 Why did I never learn about this in my church growing up?

 For a number of historical reasons, Christianity developed a culture that emphasized religion over spirituality: for the average person, being a Christian meant obeying church teachings, living a moral life, supporting the church financially, and... well, not much else.
 Even practices like Bible study were more for the "head" than the "heart."
 Historically, mysticism was kept alive by monks and nuns, but especially starting in the twentieth century, more Christians are seeking to reclaim this all-but-forgotten spiritual heritage — which is meant for everybody.

 Isn't mysticism just for Catholics?

 Many of the great mystics for much of Christian history were monks and nuns.
 Since most Protestant churches do not have monasteries or convents, these "custodians" of mysticism have tended to be Catholic or Orthodox.
 However, it should be noted that mysticism is rooted in the BIble, and nearly all of the teachings of the great mystics are universal — appropriate for Christians of all denominations.
 There have been some great Protestant mystics, like Evelyn Underhill, George Fox, and Howard Thurman.

 Is this really Christian?
 It sounds like something imported from other religions.

 Mysticism is a universal spiritual phenomenon — like meditation and prayer, forms of mysticism can be found in all the world's great religious traditions.
-Especially in America after World War II, many people became familiar with forms of eastern spirituality and mysticism — Zen Buddhism, Advaita Vedanta, and religious forms of Yoga.
+Especially in America after World War II, many people became familiar with forms of eastern spirituality and mysticism — Zen Buddhism, Vedanta, and religious forms of Yoga.
 With its emphasis on meditation and contemplation, Christian mysticism seems very similar to eastern religions.
-But Christian mysticism is Christ-centered, and based on the teachings of Bible and ancient Christian wisdom.
+But Christian mysticism is Christ-centered, and based on the teachings of the Bible and the Christian saints.

 What is the difference between mysticism and contemplation?